 Together, across an intense 3-day session, we developed the Heineken 100% Circular program, resulting from a mission focused on where Heineken can reduce its negative impacts and increase the positive ones.

 To help structure the process, the sessions used Except's Symbiosis in Development (SiD) sustainability framework.
 It helped us align goals, explore innovations, redesign internal governance, and develop a new roadmap.

 The resulting program prioritizes actions and focus areas, addresses policies and practices, and identifies targets on sustainability beyond material goals to be reached in 2031.

-Additionally, to align with the material flows impacted by Heineken 100% circular, we set out to transition to 100% renewable energy.
-These in turn make their impact on waste and water, becomes climate positive, and increases biodiversity.
-All this while aiming to improve people’s connectivity, inspiration, and promoting health and wellbeing.
+Additionally, to align with the material flows impacted by the Heineken 100% circular program, we set out to transition to 100% renewable energy too.
+In turn, these will help produce positive impacts on waste and water, initiate climate positivity, and increase biodiversity.
+All the while aiming to improve people’s connectivity, inspiration, health, and wellbeing.

 The program sparked more than a dozen innovative and circular-waste-related subprojects that Except has also partnered with.
 For example, resolving the challenges of festivals and their environmental challenges surrounding single-use plastic cups and bottles and marketing and promotional materials.